Python for Excel–The Book

 The book was originally written for Anaconda 2020.11 and Python 3.8.
 Meanwhile, Anaconda 2021.11 is out with Python 3.9 and the good news is that all code samples are still working without any changes.
 While Anaconda doesn’t come with a version that supports Python 3.10 yet, you can still create a Conda environment based on Python 3.10 by following these steps: install the latest version of Anaconda, then, on an Anaconda Prompt, run the following commands (the first line expects you to have the companion repository downloaded as explained in the book’s preface):

-That is, wherever I show the Anaconda Prompt as (base)>
+That is, wherever I show the Anaconda Prompt as (base)>, you will want it to show (xl310)> instead.

 Translations